xlucas/xlucas.github.io/_posts/2017-05-08-github-pages-ovh-ssl-gateway.markdown

 ---
-layout: post
-title: "SSL on github pages with a custom domain for free"
+title: SSL on github pages with a custom domain for free
-date: 2017-05-08 16:34:00 +0200
+teaser: Use the OVH SSL Gateway to serve your github pages over SSL for free
+image: /images/logo.png
 comments: true
-categories: github ovh
+category: guides
+tags: [github, ovh]
 ---

 ## The limitation
 Github pages are a great way to quickly host your personal blog, repository homepage and any other static content.
 Combined with [Jekyll][jekyll] you have